premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2012-04-12-buying-gold-jewellery-know-the-facts-first.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2012-04-12
 title: Buying Gold Jewellery? - Know the facts first
-date: 2012-04-12
-category: english-blog
-permalink: /english/blog/:title/
 ---

 Generally, I do not prefer Gold.
 My engagement ring is the first gold ornament on my body.
 It's a custom in India for the bride & groom to wear Gold Jewels during the wedding.
 I had no option but to buy.
 I head out to "Joy Alukkas".
 I was discussing the Gold Jewelry Business in India, with the floor manager and I was surprised to know that the majority of the people do not even understand the basics.
 My parents were cheated by "L.K.S Jewellers" when they bought 916 KDM Gold Rings a few years back.
 So, this blog may be a beginner's first-hand information, when you buy Gold Jewels in India.